apache/druid/docs/content/querying/groupbyquery.md

 - "v2", the default, is designed to offer better performance and memory management.
 This strategy generates per-segment results using a fully off-heap map.
 Data nodes merge the per-segment results using a fully off-heap concurrent facts map combined with an on-heap string dictionary.
 This may optionally involve spilling to disk.
-Data nodes return sorted results to the broker, which merges result streams using an N-way merge.
+Data nodes sort and merge results before sending to the broker.
+Here, if data is spilled on disk, data nodes create a combining tree which merges results using multiple threads.
+Each node of the tree combines the input rows from child nodes which are run by different threads.
+If data is not spilled, data nodes simply merges results using a single thread.
+Finally, data nodes send the merged results to the broker, which merges result streams using an N-way merge.
 The broker materializes the results if necessary (e.g. if the query sorts on columns other than its dimensions).
 Otherwise, it streams results back as they are merged.